disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 * Finally-encoded algebras are object-oriented encodings of a set of operations, just like above : operations are represented as **methods** in an interface.
 Interpretation of expressions written in terms of these methods does not involve any runtime transformation from one context to another : the method call is merely executed.
 In other words, when they are executed, expressions coming from finally-encoded algebras are already in their "final form".

 * Conversely, initially-encoded algebras represent expressions as **data**, implying that interpretation involves a transformation of this data into lower level method calls.
 However, **data** has the quality of being a first class construct in programming languages, meaning you can pass it around and use it as parameter to functions.
-This allows for the unification of codepaths, as the differences between some aspects of a bit of logic can be absorbed by the data and handled later on.
+This allows for the unification of code-paths, as the differences between some aspects of a bit of logic can be absorbed by the data and handled later on.

 Finally-encoded KVStore algebra :